kearch/kearch/packages/specialist_crawler_child/README.md

 - summary of a given url
 - title words (as a list)
 - tfidf values for each word in a given url (as a dictionary)
+- links bound to the same website
+- links bound to another website